PostHog/posthog.com/contents/blog/100-times-more-events.md

 You can do this - we provide a little manual support in this case.
 Just [speak to us](sales@posthog.com).

-## Does this mean PostHog is focussing more on cloud then?
+## Does this mean PostHog is focusing more on cloud then?

 Oh subtitle, you couldn't be more wrong.